ohdamnitsnikki/wine/README.md

 Google Dev Tools - To troubleshoot and test features, solve issues with responsiveness and styling.

 [Favicon.io](https://favicon.io/) To create favicon.

-[Am I Responsive?](http://ami.responsivedesign.is/) To show the website image on a range of devices.

 ### Rendering trafic by keywords